jeffrigby/reacddit/README.md

 ### Client

-The client is a reactjs app that handles all communication with Reddit from the browser.
+The client is a React app that handles all communication with Reddit from the browser.
 This app requires the oauth server to retrieve the token.

 ### NGINX proxy setup.
-The easisest way to run both the server and client is to use nginx to proxy /api calls to the server.
+The easiest way to run both the server and client is to use NGINX to proxy /api calls to the server.
 This is a simple setup to accomplish that:

 ```
 server {